Spice: Early history

+Archeological study of early spice use is difficult, as spices were used in small quantities, leaving few preserved remains.

-The spice trade developed throughout the Indian subcontinent by at earliest 2000 BCE with cinnamon and black pepper, and in East Asia with herbs and pepper.
-The Egyptians used herbs for mummification and their demand for exotic spices and herbs helped stimulate world trade.
-By 1000 BCE, medical systems based upon herbs could be found in China, Korea, and India.
-Early uses were connected with magic, medicine, religion, tradition, and preservation.
+The spice trade developed throughout the Indian subcontinent and Middle East by 2000 BCE with cinnamon and black pepper, and in East Asia with herbs and pepper.
+The Egyptians used herbs for cuisine and mummification.
+Their demand for exotic spices and herbs helped stimulate world trade.

 Cloves were used in Mesopotamia by 1700 BCE.
-The ancient Indian epic Ramayana mentions cloves.
-The Romans had cloves in the 1st century CE, as Pliny the Elder wrote about them.
 The earliest written records of spices come from ancient Egyptian, Chinese, and Indian cultures.
-The Ebers Papyrus from early Egypt dating from 1550 BCE describes some eight hundred different medicinal remedies and numerous medicinal procedures.
-Historians believe that nutmeg, which originates from the Banda Islands in Southeast Asia, was introduced to Europe in the 6th century BCE.
+The Ebers Papyrus from early Egypt dating from 1550 BCE describes some eight hundred different herbal medicinal remedies and numerous medicinal procedures.

+By 1000 BCE, medical systems based on herbs could be found in China, Korea, and India.
+Early uses were associated with magic, medicine, religion, tradition, and preservation.

 Indonesian merchants traveled around China, India, the Middle East, and the east coast of Africa.
 Arab merchants facilitated the routes through the Middle East and India.
 This resulted in the Egyptian port city of Alexandria being the main trading center for spices.
 The most important discovery prior to the European spice trade was the monsoon winds (40 CE).
 Sailing from Eastern spice cultivators to Western European consumers gradually replaced the land-locked spice routes once facilitated by the Middle East Arab caravans.

 Spices were prominent enough in the ancient world that they are mentioned in the Old Testament.
 In Genesis, Joseph was sold into slavery by his brothers to spice merchants.
 In Exodus, manna is described as being similar to coriander in appearance.
 In the Song of Solomon, the male narrator compares his beloved to many saffron, cinnamon, and other spices.

+Historians believe that nutmeg, which originates from the Banda Islands in Southeast Asia, was introduced to Europe in the 6th century BCE.
+The Romans had cloves in the 1st century CE, as Pliny the Elder wrote about them.